firefly-iii/docs/docs/advanced/recurring.rst

 You must also set up a cron job to fire, so Firefly III can create your transactions.
 See the instructions on the bottom of the page.

+If you have set up email correctly, Firefly III will automatically email you an overview of the transactions it has created.

 Information for the recurring transaction
 -----------------------------------------